ojilles/jilles.net/_posts/2011-07-26-jilles-uses-this.md

 [iTerm2](http://www.iterm2.com/#/section/home) console open, even though I do not program for a living anymore.

-Personally I use Gmail for mail, but mostly try to stay away from the web client (not sure why, but I guess it is due to the latency difference with simple Mail.app client).
+Personally I use Gmail for mail, and [my public GPG key can be found at keybase.io](https://keybase.io/ojilles/).
 As mentioned, I use Skype a lot for international video calls.

 My browser of choice these days is Chrome, as it is fast and syncs nicely across all my machines which is great.
 For a list of places on the web [where